Welcome to All Saints

 All Saints is relatively small, but is probably bigger than the school you are attending at the moment; it is however really easy to find your way around.
 There are just 3 main corridors downstairs; Design and Technology, English and Languages, and finally PE.
 Upstairs there are 2 main corridors; Science on one and Humanities and Mathematics on the other.
 When you first arrive all our students will know to help you and our prefects, in black jumpers and ties, will be especially on the lookout for any lost Year 7 students!

-The most important place to locate is your Tutor Room and after that your House Office.
+The most important place to locate is your tutor room and after that your House Office.
 In the House Office you will find your Head of House and House Assistant.
 They are always ready to help with any problems you may have.
-They are located upstairs with St Oswald, St Hild and St Helena House on the Science corridor and St Aidan and St Francis House on the Humanities/Mathematics corridor.
+They are located upstairs with St Cuthbert, St Hild and St Francis House on the Science corridor and St Aidan, St Helena and St Oswald House on the Humanities/Mathematics corridor.

 You will have the opportuinty to visit All Saints several times during your transition, so most of you will have started to find your way around the Academy.
 To help in finding classrooms you will have a credit card size timetable in your blazer pocket ready to show students or staff if you get lost.